atrial septal defect

 congestive heart failure

 .
-This procedure is done to fix the hole.
+The procedure is done to fix the hole.

-Most children who have this surgery will have good outcomes.
+Most children who have this procedure will have good outcomes.

 Complications are rare, but no procedure is free of risk.
 Possible complications may include:

-endocarditis, an infection of the inner lining of the heart muscleHeart attackBlood clot formationArrhythmia—abnormal heart rhythm
+endocarditis, an infection of the inner lining of the heart muscleReaction to the anesthesia, such as light-headedness and wheezingBlood clot formationArrhythmia

 Before your child's procedure, talk to the doctor about ways to manage factors that may increase your child's risk of complications such as chronic disease such as diabetes or obesity.